Hi! My name is Payal Patel.

 My blog is an action blog…not just a reading blog (Please visit the welcome page!
 Click here):

 If we want to learn from each moment and grow with each experience, we need to work with our minds.
 In turn, our minds will work with us.
 This requires action.
 We change and grow most when we implement certain actions after reading or reflecting.
-It is easier to “learn” passively (we know passive work this does not lead to genuine learning), but at the end of the day, we learn by doing.
+It is easier to “learn” passively (we know passive work does not lead to genuine learning), but at the end of the day, we learn by doing.
 After each blog post, I offer a guided meditations and guidance on specific actions geared towards the given topic.

 …where my inspiration began: